Back to the list

 What is the Discovery Phase?

 In a nutshell, the discovery phase is the first step in research.
 It's where you figure out who your target audience is and what their needs and pain points are.
 You also look at your competitors and figure out the best technology stack for your future platform or app.
 It is a typical stage for any startup—you can only build a product once you know what kind of product you need.
 It appears to be simple, but many entrepreneurs skip this step.
 Also, the reason is simple: we used to think we already knew our target audience and didn't need to do any more research.
+But what if we told you that you still require the discovery phase?

 How to Make Your Project Better Through the Discovery Phase